Mike Colandro: PGA Tour of Australia

 In October 1989, the Australian golf season started again.
 Due to his good play the previous few years he was considered one of the favorites at many events.
 Colandro played in the first event of the season, the Tasmanian Open.
-He was considered one of the favorites by The Canberra Times.
+He was considered one of the favorites by the Canberra Times.
 He was the highest ranked player in the field.
 In the opening round he shot a 70 to put himself in a tie of 12th place, three back.
 He finished in a tie for 7th place.
 In early November he seriously contended for the New Zealand Open.
 He was one back of Frank Nobilo's lead entering the final round.
 However, he played very poorly on Sunday, ultimately finishing in a tie for 17th place.
 The following week he played the Australian PGA Championship.
 He was considered one of the favorites alongside Wayne Grady, Rodger Davis, David Graham, and Brett Ogle.
 He opened with a 70 to put him two shots back.
 However, he ended up in a tie for 54th place.
-The following week he played the Ford New South Wales Open at The Lakes Golf Club.
+The following week he played the New South Wales Open at The Lakes Golf Club.
 He was two back of the lead after two rounds.
 After the third round he was "still in contention at five under."
 In final round he had an "undulating" performance, scoring four birdies against four bogeys, but "a late charge" gave him solo third place.
 For the remainder of the 1989–90 season, however, Colandro did not have much success at regular events on the Australian tour.
 He did win two minor tournaments, however.
 In late December, Colandro played the two-round Jack Newton Celebrity Classic.
 The event was held at Twantin-Noosa Golf Club in Noosa Heads, Queensland.
 He shot an opening round 68 (−4) to put him two shots behind leader Jeff Woodland.
 Early in the second round, at the par-3 3rd hole, he "provided the best shot of the day," a 6-iron tee shot that went into the cup.
 It was only the second hole-in-one of his career.
 This helped him take the lead.
 However, he bogeyed the par-4 15th hole to fall into a tie with Woodland.
 He ultimately finished in a tie with Woodland to share the championship.
 Also, late in 1989–90 season he won the Western Australian PGA Championship.